19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (E) in connection with withdrawals of any money from the Fund;

-[Act 23 of 2012 wef 01/01/2013]

 (i) to provide for a member of the Fund to apply or withdraw all or part of the moneys standing to his credit in the Fund, and for the repayment into the member’s account in the Fund of all or part of the moneys applied or withdrawn —

-(i) for the repayment of any loan taken to finance or re-finance the purchase or acquisition of any land (with or without any building thereon) and the cost incurred for the construction of any dwelling-house thereon, including the payment of any cost, fee or other incidental expense incurred for the purchase or acquisition of that land and the construction of the dwelling-house; and
+(i) for the repayment of any loan taken to finance or re‑finance the purchase or acquisition of any land (with or without any building thereon) and the cost incurred for the construction of any dwelling-house thereon, including the payment of any cost, fee or other incidental expense incurred for the purchase or acquisition of that land and the construction of the dwelling-house; and

 (ii) for the reimbursement of the cost for the purchase or acquisition of any land (with or without any building thereon) and the construction of any dwelling-house thereon, including the payment of any cost, fee or other incidental expense incurred for the purchase or acquisition of that land and the construction of the dwelling-house;

-[Act 23 of 2012 wef 01/01/2013]

 (j) with respect to the withdrawal of money from the medisave account of a member for such medical, psychiatric or other treatment or services received, or to be received, by him, his spouse, child, parent or such other persons as may be prescribed;

-[22/2010 wef 01/10/2010]

-[Act 23 of 2012 wef 01/11/2012]

 (k) to provide, in any case where a member or his dependant is insured under a medical insurance scheme or other insurance scheme approved by the Minister charged with the responsibility for health, for —